Kergalli/dragonbane_macros/README.md

 **actor-edit-for-inner-peace.js** - System file replacement code for fixing the Inner Peace kin ability in the stretch rest function.

 **status-effect-descriptions** - JSON configuration file containing descriptions and references for all Dragonbane status effects.
+For use with Dragonbane Status Effects.